cydriclopez/docker-ng-dev/README.md

 # 2. Build the Angular image using the command:
 # docker build -f angular.dockerfile -t angular .

 # 3. Create your main Angular project working folder.
+This folder can
+# be anywhere as long as it jives with the alias command in the next step.
 # You can create project sub-folders in this Angular project folder.
 # mkdir -p ~/Projects/ng